 Identify violent crime hot spots in their Community Policing Beat;

 Research and identify the three locations generating the highest calls for service on their Community Policing Beat and, report these out to the community at the NC meeting.
+Identify properties associated with neighborhood problems (calls for service, crime, blight, and nuisance) and institute projects to address these problems;

 Communicate important information to patrol officers and coordinate the response activities of these officers in solving projects;

 Coordinate with other City, county, and state agencies to resolve problems as needed.
 These include but are not limited to: